According to uSwitch research, only 38% of households in the UK have changed energy supplier. This means 62% of Brits are missing out on huge savings.

 Pop the postcode in the green box to get started – the comparison process shouldn’t take more than a few minutes.
 Alternatively you can call us to switch energy supplier for free on 0800 014 2899 (some plans are only available online).

 Once you complete your switch we send your details through to your chosen new supplier.
 They in turn process the switch and contact the old supplier, notifying them of the change.
-The whole process takes between four and six weeks to complete.
+The whole process takes about 17 days to complete (as of Jan 2015).

 The only other thing you need to do is make sure you friends or family submit a final meter reading to their old and new supplier.
 This will ensure their final closing bill is accurate, and ensure their new bills are as accurate as possible too, rather than estimated.